acgetchell/mundus-atrox/src/background/stoenhenge.md

 Whispers of magic, of gods and kings,
 Of druids, and rituals, and sacred things.

->On the first day of spring, a new life begins,
+>In the hours of Springrise, a new life begins,
 As nature awakens from her winterly sins,
 And Stonehenge, too, seems to come alive,
 As if a resurrection of times gone by.